databricks/spark-training/strata_2013/mli-document-categorization.md

 In this chapter, we will use MLI and Spark to tackle a machine learning problem.
 To complete the machine learning exercises within the time available using our relatively small EC2 clusters, in this section we will work with a restricted set of the Wikipedia article data from July 2013.
 This dataset represents a subset of English Wikipedia articles that have categories associated with them.

 Our task will be to come up with a model that's capable of taking an piece of text (say, a newspaper article) and identifying what high level class it belongs to - Sports, Arts, Technology, Math, etc. This is a *supervised* learning problem.
 To build such a model, we'll need to provide the system with *examples* of articles that already have classes associated with them.
+For this particular exercise, we're going to focus on *binary* classification - that is, telling whether an article belongs to one class or the other.

 Before we begin, we'll need to set up a spark console to use MLI - an API providing user-friendly access to a set of data structures and algorithms designed to make performing machine learning tasks easier.
 MLI uses Spark under the hood, so we'll do our work from the spark shell.